 - Join us in any of the Fed is Best volunteer and advocacy, groups.
-We currently have– Health Care Professionals group, Advocacy Group, Research Group, Volunteer Group, Editing Group, Social Media Group, Legal Group, Marketing Group, Maternal Mental Health Advocacy Group, Private Infant Feeding Support Group, Global Advocacy Group, and Fundraising Group.
-Please send an email to Jody@fedisbest.org– if you are interested in joining any of our volunteer groups.
+Click here to join our health care professionals group.
+We have: FIBF Advocacy Group, Research Group, Volunteer Group, Editing Group, Social Media Group, Legal Group, Marketing Group, Perinatal Mental Health Advocacy Group, Private Infant Feeding Support Group, Global Advocacy Group, and Fundraising Group.
+Please send an email to Jody@fedisbest.org if you are interested in joining any of our volunteer groups.

-- If you need support, we have a private support group– Join us here.
+- If you need infant feeding support, we have a private support group– Join us here.

 - If you or your baby were harmed from complications of insufficient breastfeeding please send a message to email@example.com

 - Make a donation to the Fed is Best Foundation.
 We are using funds from donations to cover the cost of our website, our social media ads, our printing and mailing costs to reach health providers and hospitals.
 We do not accept donations from breast- or formula-feeding companies and 100% of your donations go toward these operational costs.
 All the work of the Foundation is achieved via the pro bono and volunteer work of its supporters.